Terenceyuyue/mVEM/README.md

 mVEM is a MATLAB software package containing efficient and easy-following codes for various virtual element methods (VEMs) published in the literature.

-Note: dualMesh.m has local order problem, which may be corrected as follows:

-    [node,elem] = dualMesh(pp,tt);  %% pp,tt are the basic data structures of triangulation
-    [node,elem] = PolyMesher_Reorder(node,elem);

-    This will be updated later ( in fact it is not difficult )

 --------------
 ## MESH